-The Extended Reality for Everybody specialization, or XR MOOC series, launched in December 2020 on Coursera (audit is possible) and Michigan Online (free access for U-M faculty, staff, students, and alumni).
+The Extended Reality for Everybody specialization, or XR MOOC series, launched in December 2020 on Coursera (free audit is possible) and Michigan Online (free access for U-M faculty, staff, students, and alumni).

 This is a set of three courses that together provide an overview of the XR technology landscape and a discussion of the key issues and trends (Course 1), take a design thinking and doing approach to creating new XR experiences more suited to designers (Course 2), and also cover three main approaches to developing XR applications with WebXR using A-Frame, Unity, and Unreal (Course 3).

 We hope you will take advantage of these online teaching resources and, if you are a researcher and instructor, also share it with your students!